vertigomaster/Tools-TaskRoutines/README.md

 Routines are passed around as IEnumerables (or as function delegates that return them)

+## And A Whole Lot More
+TODO: Finish the readme

 ## How?
 Coroutines have to be run on a GameObject, so we auto-instantiate an isolated manager they can run on.